Material

 Filament material is available that contains carbon fibers.
 For such material steel nozzles is recommended since brass nozzles would wear out.

-Also elastic filament material is available that challenges the extruder feed (usually hobbled wheel and might not be suitable for a bowden extruder.
+Also elastic filament material is available that challenges the extruder feed (usually hobbled wheel.
+It is usually not suitable for a bowden extruder.